- FED UP! Platform Background

 We – the FED UP!
 Coalition to End the Opioid Epidemic – call for a coordinated and sustained Federal Government response that will take all necessary steps to end the crisis including:

-1. Every American suffering from an opioid use disorder must have access to effective treatment regardless of their ability to pay for it.
+1. Every American suffering from an opioid use disorder must have access to effective treatment.

 2. Congress must act to end conflicts of interest between FDA regulators and the pharmaceutical industry.

 - Institute a moratorium on new opioid pain medicines.